 Welcome to the Minnesota DeafBlind Project!

-The Minnesota DeafBlind Project is funded by a grant from the federal government to provide technical assistance, such as family support, resource sharing, workshops, webinars, and mentoring, to the families and school teams of children and youth who have a combined hearing and vision loss, birth to age 21.
+The Minnesota DeafBlind Project is funded by a grant from the federal government to provide technical assistance (family support, resource sharing, workshops, webinars, mentoring, etc.) to the families and school teams of children and youth who have a combined hearing and vision loss, birth up to age 22.

 For quick reference, these are links to our most popular recurring workshops and resources which are updated annually: